Dkinguag/TextbookMarketplacePWA2/README.md

 Kick off your next eCommerce experience with this Gatsby starter.
 It is based on the default Gatsby starter to be easily modifiable.
 [Demo](https://gatsby-shopify-starter.netlify.com)

-This starter also includes credentials to a Shopify demo store so you can try it out immediately without having to start a store.
-To use your own just change the values inside of `.env`.

-If you have questions feel free to message me on [Twitter](https://twitter.com/alexanderhorl) 🤙🏻

-Checkout [nureineburg.de](https://nureineburg.de) for a real public shop built with this starter, the code is also [public](https://github.com/AlexanderProd/nureineburg.de/).

 ## 💎 Features

 - Cart